bwozniak27/bwozniak27.github.io/bucket.md

 - win an individual althetic event
 - blow the horn on a semi for some kids
 - shoot a sniper rifle
+- read War and Peace
+- go to Olympics